 Strategic Buyers Can be Better If:

 • You want to leave the business entirely

 • You do not have a strong management team in place

 • You want to maintain a role in the company for a couple of years

 • You want to move quickly

 “Which is the right choice?” is a question not easily answered without exploring the needs and desires of the business owner.
-Many times, it makes sense to include both types of buyers in the sales process.
+Many times, it makes sense to include both types of buyers in the sale process.
 If you are a business owner contemplating a sale, you should fully understand the axes of the buyer universe.
-A talented, experienced investment banking team will introduce you to the right buyers, capable of accommodating and executing your goals after the transaction.
+A talented, experienced investment banking team will introduce you to the right buyers capable of accommodating and executing your goals after the transaction.
 As a proud business owner, you deserve to be the undisputed transaction winner.